rednafi/rednafi.com/content/misc/git_revision_specifiers.md

 ---
-title: Git's revision specifiers revisited
+title: Git revision specifiers redux
 date:
 tags:
     - Git
 ---

-Only recently, I found out that the identifiers used in Git commands, such as `git log HEAD~1`, `git checkout branch_name`, or `git switch -d <sha-1>`, have a generic name.
+Only recently, I found out that the identifiers used in Git commands, such as `git log HEAD~1`, `git checkout branch_name>`, or `git diff <sha-1>`, have a generic name.
 These notations—`HEAD~1`, `branch_name`, or `<sha-1>`—are called revision parameters.
+Over
-Over the years, I’ve picked them up without paying much attention and never really peeked into the docs to see all the available options.
+the years, I’ve picked them up without paying much attention and never really peeked into the docs to see all the available options.

 It turns out there's a lot you can do with revision parameters.
 You can grab a single commit, a range of commits, commits reachable from one branch but not another, commits on a